Monday, July 4, 2016

 He also gave a parable, or illustration, in the same chapter of Luke.
 “Then he taught them a lesson thus—‘Look at the fig tree and all the other trees.
 When they are already budding, you see it and know by your own selves that the summer is already near.
 And so may you, as soon as you see these things happening, know that the Kingdom of God is near.’”

-For example, during what are called the Peninsular Wars, the wars between Napoleon and Wellington at the beginning of the 1800s, many people believed they were seeing the end of the world.
+As I've mentioned in other columns, during the wars between Napoleon and Wellington at the beginning of the 1800s, many people believed they were seeing the end of the world.
 Nation rose against nation and kingdom against kingdom.
 That war involved England, France, Spain, Portugal, Germany, Austria and Russia, as well as smaller countries.
 It has been called the first true world war.

 What about pestilences, or epidemics?
-Most of the epidemics in the Peninsular Wars were localized, and in fact affected mainly the fighting men.
+Most of the epidemics in the Peninsular Wars were localized, and affected mainly the soldiers and camp followers.
 In the last hundred years, however, despite amazing scientific advances, the human race is sicker than at any time in its history.
-Plagues such as the so-called Spanish flu – which is estimated to have killed from 20 million to 100 million people – AIDS, heart disease, and diabetes, were virtually unknown in Napoleon’s day.
+Plagues such as the Spanish flu – which is estimated to have killed from 20 million to 100 million people – AIDS, Covid, heart disease, and diabetes, were virtually unknown in Napoleon’s day.

 And the widespread nature of all these is significant.
 Look again at that phrase, “in divers places.”
 In Greek it would be understood as, ‘in one place after another.’
 That is a very apt description of the wars, food shortages, pandemics and other terrors we face today.
-And it surely is an appropriate descriptor for all these earthquakes we've been seeing.
+And it surely is an appropriate descriptor for the news about earthquakes.

 If you still don’t believe that now we really are approaching the end of our current world system, I have a question for you: How bad do things have to get before you would say they, finally, fulfill the prophecy Jesus gave?